 United States Courts of Appeals for the Seventh and Eighth Circuits

-United States District Courts for the Eastern and Western Districts of Missouri, and the Central, Northern and Southern Districts of Illinois
+United States District Courts for the Eastern and Western Districts of Missouri, Central, Northern and Southern Districts of Illinois, and District of Kansas

 University of Illinois, J.D., magna cum laude, 1996